 According to the U.S Census Bureau, Lehi is the fifth fastest-growing city in the United States.
 The city has more than doubled in size in the last decade due to several landmark companies, such as Adobe, I.M., Microsoft, Vivint, Oracle, Xactware and Xango laying roots there.
 Lehi’s most notable attraction is Thanksgiving Point, which offers various museum experiences, botanical gardens, shopping and restaurants for the whole family to enjoy.
 Lehi is a very beautiful city and has many diverse attractions with the mountains, lakes, reservoirs, resorts, national parks, desert, and shopping within reach of you in only a matter of minutes!

 III.
 Lehi Crime Rates

 Need I say more?
-You need to know what is going on within your chosen neighborhood.
+You need to know what is going on in the area that you are planning to move to in Lehi.
 You don’t want any drunken surprises, drug busts, or robberies happening in your neighborhood.
 Thankfully for you, Lehi is known for being a safe and secure neighborhood.